gnikkoch96/HowLongToBeat-GUI/README.md

 <!-- Technologies and Frameworks -->
 <h2> Technologies and Frameworks </h2>
 <p> Make sure to install the DearPyGUI, HowLongToBeat, and OpenCV Modules for it to work.
-You can follow the installation to DearPyGUI <a href="https://github.com/hoffstadt/DearPyGui"> here </a>, HowLongToBeat-PythonAPI <a href="https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI#usage"> here </a>, and OpenCV modules</p>
+You can follow the installation to DearPyGUI <a href="https://github.com/hoffstadt/DearPyGui"> here </a>, HowLongToBeat-PythonAPI <a href="https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI#usage"> here </a>, and OpenCV modules <a href="https://stackoverflow.com/questions/37776228/pycharm-python-opencv-and-cv2-install-error">here</a></p>

 <p> Alt: <i> pip install dearpygui </i>, <i> pip install howlongtobeat</i>, and <i> pip install opencv-python</i> </p>